Al-Qaeda activities in Europe: Germany

-In September 2009 security measures were heightened in response to a direct threat against Germany, through an Al-Qaeda video, the threat came about due to German participation in the Afghanistan war Osama bin Laden stated:
+In September 2009, security measures were heightened in response to a direct threat against Germany, through an al-Qaeda video, the threat came about due to German participation in the War in Afghanistan.
+Bin Laden stated:

 It is shameful to be part of an alliance whose leader does not care about spilling the blood of human beings by bombing villages intentionally.